-Confused by the different brands and models?
-Looking for the BEST Pump?
 Take a look at some of the pump reviews above.
-We have standardized our reviews so that you can knowledgably compare pumps to make the most informed decision.
+We have standardized our reviews so that you can knowledgeably compare pumps to make the most informed decision.

 For an amazing selection of personalized insulin pump accessories and wear, please visit our friends at Pump Wear.

 How to Choose Right Insulin Pump